material-components/material-components-ios/components/TextControls/docs/README.md

 ## Overview

-At this time, the only text control we offer is the textfield.
-There are three textfield classes:
+At this time, the only text control we offer is the text field.
+There are three text field classes:

-* MDCFilledTextField: A textfield implementing the Material [filled style](https://material.io/components/text-fields/#filled-text-field)
+* MDCFilledTextField: A text field implementing the Material [filled style](https://material.io/components/text-fields/#filled-text-field)
-* MDCOutlinedTextField: A textfield implementing the Material [outlined style](https://material.io/components/text-fields/#outlined-text-field)
+* MDCOutlinedTextField: A text field implementing the Material [outlined style](https://material.io/components/text-fields/#outlined-text-field)
-* MDCBaseTextField: An unstyled textfield that the previous two inherit from
+* MDCBaseTextField: An unstyled text field that the previous two inherit from

 ## Installation